 If an ECT has any concerns about the induction, mentoring and support programme, these should be raised within the School in the first instance.
-Where the School does not resolve them, the ECT should raise concerns with the Appropriate Body via admin@nta.org.uk or 01761 231818.
+Where the School does not resolve them, the ECT should raise concerns with the Appropriate Body via tsh@arkonline.org.

-This policy was agreed and adopted in March 2023 (delegated to the remit of the Teaching and Learning Committee of Governors).
+This policy was agreed and adopted in March 2023 (delegated to the remit of the Teaching and Learning Committee of Governors) - being reviewed subsequently in March 2024.